LehuaRyon/rpn_calculator/README.md

 7. Enter `q` to exit the calculator
 8. Enter `c` to clear the result, `stack`, in the calculator

--

 # Trade-offs, anything I left out, or done differently more time

-- Trying to figure out how to exit the app with `CTL^D`
+- Breaking down the app into folders, separation of concerns
+- Convert to Typescript
+- Add Jest Tests
 - Adding in more operators such as `()`
-- Adding tests
-- Breaking down the app into folders
-- Creating a UI, instead of using the command line